 I have a whole article on this subject.
 It lists the best absorbers on the market, for anyone who’d like to see specific examples of products that can reduce echoing and reverberation.
 However, I have some great product recommendations coming up in this article as well.
 So, let’s get into the specific steps you can take in order to make your room more acoustically pleasing.

-9 Tips for Reducing Echo in a Room or Office
+9 Best Ways to Reduce Echo in a Room

 When I say “hang curtains,” I do mean everywhere – even walls.
 Heavy and thick textiles can dampen the number of reverberations and echoes in a room.
 It is a relatively easy step to take: all you would need is a drill and some screws if the room doesn’t already have curtain rails.
 Otherwise, the rails, rods, and brackets you’ll need are available at any hardware or home improvement store.